BillDett/quaybkp/DESIGN.md

 In the backup S3, a bucket called `quaybackup` (or whatever is provided by the `--bucket-name` option) is created if it does not exist.
 The bucket contains all of the image blobs owned by the namespace, along with a set of backup inventory files that are created at the time of each backup.

-All resources in the backup bucket are prefaced with the id and name of the namespace as found in Quay's `user` table.
+All resources in the backup bucket are prefaced with the name of the namespace as found in Quay's `user` table.

 Each inventory file is named according to the monotonically increasing backup number.
 The highest numbered inventory file corresponds to the latest backup performed.
 Inventory files are prefaced with `backup/` to make them easier to list in the bucket.